Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.03.01 =
+* Fix: Some colors were not being used correctly in the styling settings
+* **Pro Version** *
+* New: Added an option to use the old time field with one dropdown
+* Fix: Syntax error on entry submit in older versions of PHP
+* Fix: [25 show=value] was returning the displayed value instead of the saved value
+* Fix: Conditional fields were showing after ajax save or ajax page turn
+* Fix: Save Rich Text value when form is submitted with button and ajax
+* Fix: Prevent button styling from applying to buttons inside a rich text field
+* Fix: Only include one column on the entries listing page for post status
+* Fix: Fields with conditional logic depending on time fields weren't showing correctly
+* Fix: PM was always saving as AM in time fields
+* Fix: Time fields sometimes had no minute options depending on the start time and minute step settings
+* Fix: Lookup Checkboxes were not saving in embedded forms
+* Fix: Removed the section descriptions and duplicate section headings in default email message
+* Fix: Prevent double submissions with ajax submit enabled with redirect after submit
+* Fix: Default Emails were coming through empty if the form only had embedded forms

 = 2.03 =
 * New: Add a combined list of all entries on the Formidable -> Entries page instead of defaulting to the first form
 * New: Replace submit input with button for new forms.
 This allows us to show the loading indicator on top of the button instead of outside.
 This applies to new forms only.
 Existing forms will need the submit button HTML adjusted to see this new styling.
 But we decided it was best for reverse compatability if we don't change it automatically